Welcome

 The Haven is open daily at no charge from dawn to dusk.
 Hours on Google Maps and Facebook may not be correct.
 We’re located next to the Harry H. Laidlaw, Jr. Honey Bee Research Facility on Bee Biology Road in Davis.
 Directions are here or find us on the UC Davis campus map or Google Maps.
 There is no charge for parking; please note that the space immediately to the right of the garden entrance is reserved for vehicles with a valid handicapped placard or license plates.

-If you’re not able to visit us in person, please visit us virtually through our blog, The Bee Gardener, as well as our social media (links at the top right of this page) for updates.
+If you’re not able to visit us in person, please visit us virtually on our social media (links at the top right of this page) for updates.

 Bee and plant photography are encouraged at the Haven.
 Please review our photography policies before taking pictures or videos.